hpacheco/juice-shop-demo/index.md

 christmas_ 0.029330530500039458
 ```

-It seems that the `_` wildcard takes longer, hence the next character after `christmas` is neither a letter nor a number, but it does exist.
+It seems that the `_` wildcard takes longer, hence the next character after `christmas` is neither a letter nor a number, but it does seem to exist.

 We can repeat this process one character at a time: